In the past years, we had tried to spend some time in Crete, but something always happened and it was cancelled. But not this year!

 The alleys, the old fortress, the lighthouse, everything!
 It can get quite touristy if you visit it in high season but it has kept its charm and beauty.

-If you are looking for accommodation we have gathered the list with the best hotels in Chania here.
+If you are looking for accommodation we have gathered the list of the best hotels in Chania here.

 Day 2 – Stavros beach